sodascience/metasyn/docs/source/usage/generating_metadata.rst

 Generating Metadata
 ====================

-One of the main functionalities of MetaSynth is the functionality to create a metadata representation of a given dataset, resulting in a :obj:`MetaDataset <metasynth.dataset.MetaDataset>` object.
+One of the main functionalities of MetaSynth is the functionality to create a metadata representation of a given dataset, resulting in a :obj:`MetaFrame <metasynth.dataset.MetaFrame>` object.
 This object captures essential aspects of the dataset, including variable names, types, data types, the percentage of missing values, and distribution attributes.

 .. image:: /images/flow_metadata_generation.png
-   :alt: Metadata_generation_flowchart
+   :alt: MetaFrame Generation Flow

-:obj:`MetaDatasets <metasynth.dataset.MetaDataset>` follow the  `Generative Metadata Format (GMF) <https://github.com/sodascience/generative_metadata_format>`__, a standard designed to be easy to read and understand.
+:obj:`MetaFrame <metasynth.dataset.MetaFrame>` objects follow the  `Generative Metadata Format (GMF) <https://github.com/sodascience/generative_metadata_format>`__, a standard designed to be easy to read and understand.
 This metadata can be exported as a .JSON file, allowing for manual and automatic editing, as well as easy sharing.